-Rooms.
+ROOMS.
 Van Zile Hall is available as a residence for 125 women, but other rooms are not furnished by the College.
 They are readily available in the city.
 The cost is determined by the location and accommodations offered.
 For a room suitable for two persons the average cost is from \$6 to \$8 a month for each occupant.

 BOARD.
 The cost of board depends largely upon individual requirements.
-In clubs and private boarding houses the cost is \$3 a week and upward.
+In clubs and private boarding houses the cost is \$4 a week and upward.
 Students may board themselves at a smaller money outlay.
-The College operates a first-class cafeteria, where all meals may be obtained, except on Saturday evenings and on Sundays, at moderate prices.
-Food is furnished at cost, and the expense to the student depends upon the care and judgment which he employs.
+The College operates a cafeteria, where all meals may be obtained, except on Saturday evenings and on Sundays, at moderate prices.
+Food is furnished at cost.
+The expense to the student depends upon the caution and judgment which he employs.
+For a limited number of students there is opportunity to exchange services for a portion of their board.

-\ Approximate figures.
+^{} Approximate figures.